Family Focused Initiatives

 Princeton University has partnered with Bright Horizons to provide you with backup care when you experience temporary disruptions in your child, adult, or elder caregiving arrangements that would otherwise prevent you from fulfilling work or study obligations.
 As a graduate degree candidate, you have 100 hours of care available for each calendar year.
 More information is available on the Human Resources website.

-This program provides taxable grants, based on total, annual household income, to eligible graduate degree candidates with pre-kindergarten children to help them meet the cost of child care.
-More information, including additional details about the eligibility criteria, is available on the Student Child Care Assistance Program webpage.
+This program provides taxable grants, based on total, annual household income, to eligible graduate degree candidates with children to help them meet the cost of child care, housing, and dependent health premiums.
+More information, including additional details about the eligibility criteria, is available on the Graduate Child Assistance Program webpage.

 There are two University-affiliated child care centers.
 Both are National Association for the Education of Young Children (NAEYC) accredited.
 NAEYC is generally acknowledged to be the most rigorous of the national accrediting agencies for child care centers.
 More information can be found at on the Human Resources website.